pitastrudl/wekanwiki/Install-and-Update.md

 For instructions how to install Sandstorm, check out the [guide][sandstorm-guide] on their website!
 After you have installed Sandstorm, just go to the Admin panel and install the Wekan app!
 That's all!

 ## Install manually (Releases)
 This is the best option currently if you want to get Wekan up and running on your server with as few tools as possible.
+You can find a script which automates the procedure, at https://github.com/anselal/wekan.

 ### Install Node.js
 Make sure Node.js is installed (currently Version 0.10.40 is required).
 If you don't have this version, you can use the [node packages][node-packages].